 If a home has a chimney we will often recommend a chimney inspection.
 While a home inspector may inspect the outside of the chimney and the firebox, they are rarely able to discover serious chimney issues.
 Chimney issues are almost always expensive to fix.
 They can also rarely be deferred as they are safety issues.
 A cracked liner or leaning chimney can cost in the $10’s of thousands to replace or repair.
 Contrast that with a $75 to $150 inspection and you quickly see how the small upfront inspection expense is worth it.

 The list of potential issues goes on and on.
-The home may be on a well or a septic or drainfield system, may have a pool, soil or erosion issues, have an oil tank(above or below ground), a leaky roof, or an old HVAC system which can be fixed by Ameri-Dry Waterproofing Company.
+The home may be on a well or a septic or drainfield system, may have a pool, soil or erosion issues, have an oil tank(above or below ground), a leaky roof, or an old HVAC system.

 Remember that no home is perfect.
 There will always be issues.
 However, with all the necessary inspections done you can purchase the home with the confidence of knowing what you are getting yourself into.